Emily Gielnik

-Emily Gielnik (/en/ GILL-nick; born 13 May 1992) is an Australian professional soccer player who plays as a forward for Liga MX Femenil club Monterrey and the Australia women's national team.
-She previously played for Aston Villa in England, Brisbane Roar and Melbourne Victory in her native Australia, Liverpool in England, Urawa Red Diamonds in Japan, Avaldsnes IL in Norway, Bayern Munich in Germany and Vittsjö GIK in Sweden.
+Emily Gielnik (/en/ GILL-nick; born 13 May 1992) is an Australian professional soccer player who plays as a forward for Liga MX Femenil club Pumas UNAM and the Australia women's national team.
+She previously played for Aston Villa in England, Brisbane Roar and Melbourne Victory in her native Australia, Liverpool in England, Urawa Red Diamonds in Japan, Avaldsnes IL in Norway, Bayern Munich in Germany, Vittsjö GIK in Sweden, and Monterrey in Mexico.

+Early life

+Gielnik was born on 13 May 1992 in Melbourne, Victoria.
+She is of Croatian descent.

 Club career

 Brisbane Roar, 2009–2018

 Born in Melbourne, Gielnik moved to Queensland at the age of seven.
 After stopping basketball due to injuries she took up soccer and was eventually signed by Brisbane Roar for the second season of the W–League.
 At Brisbane she became recognised as a "super sub" for her knack of coming off the substitutes' bench to score late goals.
 Gielnik played eight seasons at Brisbane, appearing in 83 games and scoring 30 goals.
 She won the W-League Championship in 2010–11 and the Premiership in 2012–13 and 2017–18.